|

 virtual machine from the host system.

-Once vm is installed, create the directory
+Once vm is installed, create the directory which will

-will be referred to as $vm_dir throughput
+referred to as $vm_dir throughput this man page.

 Add the following into /etc/rc.conf